Orthoptist: job description

 - offering advice about lighting and magnification strategies for patients with low vision

-- running specialist clinics for issues such as glaucoma, strokes and low vision
+- running specialist clinics for issues such as glaucoma, strokes and low vision, supporting rehabilitation or monitoring long-term conditions as appropriate

 - Community orthoptic services (that provide vision screening in health clinics and schools)